JustinTheGreat/super_siri/README.md

 ## What it Does

 SuperSiri takes in audio data and analyzes them to create a set of to-do lists and project tracking for work performance purposes.
 The audio data is first collected with a wireless mic, and then stored in our database.
-Using an AI API, it can analyze and develop context for the user, then generate a to-do list based on their needs exhibited from their conversation.
+Using an LLM endpoint, it can analyze and develop context for the user, then generate a to-do list based on their needs exhibited from their conversation.

 ## Features